State-by-State Requirements

 Fire Review • Permits • Documentation

-Permitting pathways, fire review complexity, and documentation scope may shift by jurisdiction.
+Permitting pathways, fire review depth, and documentation scope may change meaningfully from one jurisdiction to another.

 Study Process Complexity